Find a Qualified Attorney Near You

 Secure Communities was created by the 2017 Executive Order 13768, issued under the Trump administration.
 But the Biden administration revoked this executive order in January 2021.

 Before its revocation, the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI) had an information-sharing mechanism.
 Under this initiative, the FBI shared the fingerprints of people arrested with the DHS.
-This sharing of data allowed verification of the person's immigration status.
-Upon checking, the person appeared as living in the U.S. illegally, and the Immigration and Customs Enforcement (ICE) would take law enforcement actions.
+This data sharing enabled verification of the person’s immigration status.
+If the person appeared as living in the U.S. illegally, Immigration and Customs Enforcement (ICE) would take law enforcement actions.

 Employment and Immigration